Setting Up Credentials

 Step 1: Choose a Validation Tool

-- A picker shows all available tools for this provider
+The picker opens automatically showing all available tools for this provider.

 - Select a simple, safe tool (usually a list/fetch operation)